 The Water and Your Body

 The average body of an adult human being contains over 70% water.
-Most of the water in the human body is contained inside our cells, two-thirds of the water you drink.
+Most of the water in the human body is contained inside our cells, which is two-thirds of the water you drink.
 Did you know that our billions of cells must have water to live?

 Key Facts: